When troubleshooting issues on your motherboard or contacting official support, please be sure to know the motherboard revision.

 BIOS Revision refers to the current version of the BIOS installed in your system.

-BIOS is essentially the most initial firmware that fires up when you turn on your PC.
+BIOS is the initial firmware that fires up when you turn on your PC.
 It checks the hardware and operates them at the parameters set within.

 The revision of the BIOS has a significant impact on your PC’s hardware.
 For instance, the BIOS version dictates what CPUs are compatible with your motherboard.

-However, since the AMD 5000 series also uses the same AM4 socket, to make them compatible with the B450 motherboards, they needed their BIOS to be upgraded.
+However, since the AMD 5000 series also uses the same AM4 socket, they needed their BIOS upgraded to make them compatible with the B450 motherboards.

-In addition to that some BIOS versions offer extensive control over your hardware such as allow you to overclock.
+In addition, some BIOS versions offer extensive control over your hardware, allowing you to overclock.
 Others, however, particularly on laptops, are more restricted versions.

-Newer BIOS, now known as UEFI have a more robust graphical user interface and can interface with mouse cursor, while others have mundane looks and are controlled only by the keyboard.
+Newer BIOS, now known as UEFI, have a more robust graphical user interface and can interface with the mouse cursor, while others have mundane looks and are controlled only by the keyboard.

 There are many ways to check the BIOS version